 Best Value: Nomad

 The full hotspot means you can share with a travel buddy at the hostel when their Wi-Fi is down.
-And Nomad connects to strong local carriers: Orange in France, Vodafone in Italy, Movistar in Spain, Cosmote in Greece.
+Nomad connects to strong local carriers: SFR in France, Vodafone+Wind in Italy, Vodafone+Movistar in Spain, Vodafone+Wind in Greece.

 Read my Nomad Review